frizatch/MaptimeScratch/MaptimeTutorials/Blender2019/BlenderTutorial.md

 **What we'll do:**

 - Touch on prepping digital elevation data
-- Get oriented to Blender’s UI
+- Get oriented to Blender’s GUI
 - Build a "mesh" that we mold with our elevation data
 - Set up our “photography studio” to highlight our topography with our desired perspective
 - Final product: a Blender file that will let us easily create a hillshade for any DEM we want!